Companies have a lot of information. Documents. Messages. Files. Decks. Code. Emails. If you keep digging, it goes on and on.

 Here’s the thing: information overload is chaotic, and your workday shouldn't have to involve digging yourself out of a trench.

-This is why many teams use wikis such as Notion, Confluence, or GitHub to collaborate and spend less time hunting documents down.
+This is why many teams use corporate wikis such as Notion, Confluence, or GitHub to collaborate and spend less time hunting documents down.
 In this article, we’ll explore how a work hub goes beyond team wikis by connecting with them to kill chaos.

 Top internal wiki software